 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 You may need a hospital stay for acute pancreatitis.
 Treatment may include:

 - A procedure to remove a gallstone that’s blocking the bile duct from the pancreas

 - Counseling, treatment, and therapy to quit drinking alcohol, if needed

-- Limited food and drink through your mouth to give your pancreas a chance to get better
+- Limiting food and drink through your mouth to give your pancreas a chance to get better

 - Medicines for pain